MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 Sign in to the Dynamics 365 mobile app quickly using your work email address or Customer Engagement app web address.

 > [!IMPORTANT]
-> - This feature is supported for both version 8.x and 9.x (Online and on-premises) when signing in using the mobile app on an iOS device.
+> - This feature is supported for version 9.x (Online and on-premises) when signing in using the mobile app on an iOS device.
+  - If you are a government cloud user, you will need to sign in using the government cloud URL.

 ### Sign in with your email address